jpaulm/drawfbp/README.md

 - to run under Linux, replace the semi-colon(s) with colons(s).

 - Note: this technique will pick up the latest full Release.
-If you want to use a different release, use something like
+If you want to use a different release (or a pre-Release version), use something like

         java -cp "javaGeom-0.11.1.jar;build/libs/drawfbp-x.y.z.jar" com.jpaulmorrison.graphics.DrawFBP